School Admission Appeal Process

 If you wish to appeal

-- for Fortismere School, Woodside High, St Thomas More or Greig City Academy, please contact the schools direct
+- for Fortismere School, Woodside High, Duke's Aldridge Academy, St Thomas More or Greig City Academy, please contact the schools directly

 - for schools outside Haringey - please contact the local authority where the school is located

 We strongly recommend that you accept the place you have been offered, as this will ensure that your child has a school place in September.
 Accepting the place will not influence the outcome of your appeal or your child’s position on a waiting list.